 If you disagree with the decision

-You might be able to appeal to the Social Security Commissioners if the first tribunal made a mistake - called an 'error of law'.
-It's difficult to know if an error of law has been made, so you should get advice.
+You might be able to appeal to an Upper Tribunal if the first tribunal made a mistake - called an ‘error of law’.
+It’s difficult to know if an error of law has been made, so you should get advice.

 If you want to reopen a cancelled appeal

-An appeal can be cancelled - known as 'struck out' - if you don't do something TAS asks for, like send them a certain document.
+An appeal can be cancelled - known as ‘struck out’ - if you don’t do something HMCTS asks for, like send them a certain document.

-You can ask for an appeal that was cancelled to be looked at again - known as getting an appeal 'reinstated'.
-Write to TAS and tell them:
+You can ask for an appeal that was cancelled to be looked at again - known as getting an appeal ‘reinstated’.
+Write to HMCTS and tell them: